3electrons/qticsneo/README.md

 - Bitrate settings under windows sets it to 20000 - reagardles of value.
 Do not know why - at the moment.

 ## Changelog
+### Release 2021.06.25
+- Added info to description what kind of driver is used to distinguish USB vs ETH
+- Ignoring getLastError() for devices devices that are not related to current device. findAll - left single error on list of errors for device that does not exist anymore.
+Getting info about this device causes liicsneo to crash

 ### Release 2021.06.15
 - Added channels listed as CANx.y where X is Interpids device and Y is Network/Channel number on device such as HSCAN1, HSCANFD2
 - Added CANFD support
 - Shadow buildng works
 - Verification of bitrate is done by libicsneo - returning nice error messages
 - Added License file

 ### Release 2021.06.12
 - Proof of concept - basic functionality.